 # CON

-Through participation in global ex situ conservation programs, Zagreb Zoo plays an important role in preserving European and global biodiversity.
-As a member of the European Association of Zoos and Aquaria (EAZA), Zagreb Zoo contributes to breeding programs and international conservation projects that help stabilize endangered animal populations, maintain genetic diversity, and educate the public about the importance of wildlife conservation.
-These activities not only involve caring for individual animals but also create a collaborative network across various institutions, significantly contributing to global conservation efforts.
+By participating in global ex situ conservation programs, Zagreb Zoo plays a key role in preserving both European and global biodiversity.
+As a member of EAZA, the zoo contributes to breeding programs and international conservation projects that help stabilize endangered animal populations, maintain genetic diversity, and educate the public on the importance of wildlife conservation.
+These efforts involve not only the care of individual animals but also foster a collaborative network across institutions, significantly advancing global conservation initiatives.

 The Role of Zagreb Zoo in EAZA Ex Situ Programs (EEPs)